 The regulator is either the local authority or the Environment Agency depending on the nature or size of the operation.

-The Environmental Permitting (England and Wales) Regulations 2010, require an environmental permit to be held to operate a regulated facility.
+The Environmental Permitting (England and Wales) Regulations 2016 (as amended), require an environmental permit to be held to operate a regulated facility.

 Operators of prescribed activities must apply to the regulator authority for a permit to operate the activities.
 It is an offence to operate without a permit.